Skip to Main Content

 First footnote

-• The first time a source is cited in a footnote, all the publication information is required.
+• The first time a source is cited in a footnote, all the required publication information is entered.

 • Elements are separated by commas.